 About the project

-facingthecrisis.scot will be a new digital exhibition, opening this summer, about the impacts of the climate crisis on people and communities across the world.
+facingthecrisis.scot is a digital exhibition about the impacts of the climate crisis on people and communities across the world.
 The exhibition has been developed in collaboration with our members via our working group and with financial support from WaterAid, SCIAF, Mercy Corps and Tearfund.
-It will feature winners and runners up from our 2020-21 photo competition as well as images provided from partners and our wider membership.
+It features winners and runners up from our 2020-21 photo competition as well as images provided from partners and our wider membership.

-and include experiences and work from around the world, with a particular focus on Africa, Asia, the Pacific and Latin America.
+and includes experiences and work from around the world, with a particular focus on Africa, Asia, the Pacific and Latin America.

-Each photo and film will tell its own story, and give you context for the many different ways communities are being affected by, and responding to, the ongoing crisis.
-As you journey through this exhibition, visitors will also be shown ways to learn more, advocate for climate justice, and take action on climate ahead of the historic UN climate negotiations coming to Glasgow in November 2021.
+Each photo and film tells its own story, and gives you context for the many different ways communities are being affected by, and responding to, the ongoing crisis.
+As you journey through this exhibition, visitors will also be shown ways to learn more, advocate for climate justice, and take action on climate.

 About the images

-The Alliance photo and film competition runs every year and it was clear to us that in 2021 we sould focus on ties into a broad theme explored that year.
-This year the theme was climate impacts on people around the world.
+In 2021 we ran a photo and film competition with the theme of climate impacts on people around the world.
 The competition was an opportunity for international development practitioners, photographers, videographers and anyone else with a link to Scotland to showcase sustainable development projects across the world.
 We particularly welcomed entries from our members and their partners, but our competition was open to all with a link to Scotland.